emotion-js/emotion/docs/migrating-to-emotion-10.md

 title: 'Migrating to Emotion 10'
 ---

-Emotion 10 is a large change to Emotion so it requires some changes to your code.
-Some of the changes can be done automatically via a codemod and the rest can be done incrementally.
+Emotion 10 is a significant change to Emotion, so it requires some changes to your code.
+Some of the changes can be done automatically via a codemod, and the rest can be done incrementally.

 > Note
 >